 Your Rights and Responsibilities

-By accepting your financial aid disbursements, you have indicated that you have read, understood, and will comply with all of the rights and responsibilities contained therein.
+By accepting your financial aid, you have indicated that you have read, understood, and will comply with all of the rights and responsibilities contained therein.
 These include:

-1. Read all information associated with your financial aid award letter, including the handbook.
+1. Read all information associated with your financial aid summary, including the handbook.

 2. You must comply with all federal requirements of the 1983 Amendments to the Military Selective Service Act.